DaveY61/flask-mod-template/README.md

 4. Add any static files (CSS, JS) in `app/modules/new_module/static/`.

 5. The module will be automatically discovered by the application.
 You don't need to manually update any configuration files or restart the application.

+6. Follow the structure of the example modules provided in the `flask_mod_template` file set to ensure compatibility with the admin setup interface.

 ## Enabling Modules and Managing Access